You’ve finally decided to take the plunge and resign from your current job. Congrats!

 You never know when a former colleague will turn out to be a future interviewer or a potential referral at your dream job.

-Your resignation letter should serve as more of a “goodbye for now” rather than an end to your working story with your colleagues.
+Your resignation letter should serve as more of a “goodbye for now,” rather than an end to the relationship with your colleagues.

-You definitely want to be honest and clear about your resignation plans, but you should make an effort to ensure that your letter mentions the possibility of working together again.
+You'll definitely want to be honest and clear about your resignation plans, but you should make an effort to ensure that your resignation letter mentions the possibility of working together again.

-Again, this is where the tone of your letter plays a critical role.
-If you focus on the positives, express gratitude for your growth, and make it clear that you're happy to put in the work to ensure a smooth transition, you should be in a great place to pick up the relationship in the future.
+This is where the tone of your letter plays a critical role.
+If you focus on the positives, express gratitude for your growth, and make it clear that you're happy to put in the work to ensure a smooth transition, you should be in a great place to pick up the relationship again in the future!

-Should your letter be a hand written note or should you shoot your manager an email?
+Should your resignation letter be a hand written note or should you shoot your manager an email?

 Traditionally, resignation letters were delivered as a physical, in person copy.
 Ink on paper.
 But times have changed and email is going to be preferable for both you and your employer.